adrian-hyland/jsoncfg/README.md

 ### Known Limitations

+- The JSON content should be encoded using UTF-8 (without a byte order mark)
 - The JSON content should not contain any embedded comments as these are not currently supported by the parsing functionality
 - The JSON content should not contain any escaped UTF-16 characters (any `\uXXXX` sequences) as these are also not yet supported by the parsing functionality
 - The parsing functionality does not check the validity of any literals that are contained in the JSON content - it will accept any literal value that that is composed of alphanumeric, '+', '-' and '.' characters.